Medicare Programs By State

 Many people are automatically enrolled in Original Medicare A and B when they become eligible.

-- Part C – Premiums for Part C are sold in the private marketplace, which means they vary by provider, plan, and location.
+- Part C – Premiums for Part C are sold in the private marketplace, which means they vary by insurance carrier, plan and location.
 Private, Medicare-approved health insurance companies offer Medicare Advantage plans.
 Premiums and other out-of-pocket costs can vary from plan to plan.

-- Part D – Because Medicare Part D strictly covers prescription drugs only, it is sold by private insurance providers.
-This means the premiums will vary plan to plan and can also change by location.
+- Part D – Medicare Part D strictly covers prescription drugs only, and it is sold by private insurance providers.
+This means the premiums may vary plan to plan and can also change by location.
 In order to qualify for Medicare Part D, you will also need to enroll in a Medicare-approved plan.
-That being said, all plans come with a standard amount of coverage set by Medicare.
+That being said, all plans come with a standard amount of minimum coverage set by Medicare.

 If you’re moving to another state, you might be able to buy a similar or even the same plan type that you currently have in the new state.
 However, the premiums you pay may be different.
-As for your original medicare benefits, they will remain the same no matter where you are or where you move to.
+As for your Original Medicare benefits, they will remain the same no matter where you live.

 There are so many details and difficulties to enrolling, navigating the system, and keeping up with what plan will be right for you.
 Opportunities to save money may go amiss, and certain coverage needs may be overlooked.
 Don’t go it alone.
-Get a quote and talk to an insurance specialist today.
+Get a quote and talk to a licensed insurance agent today.